espressopp/espressopp/README.md

 $ pipenv shell
 ```

-then you can co to `examples` and have a look at the Python scripts.
+then you can go to `examples` and have a look at the Python scripts.

 ## CMake options